 Yay, Greenlight!
 Another themed bundle from Groupees, this one with seven games all looking to burst through the mighty gates and get onto Valve’s digital platform.
 What say we take a look at the lineup?

 Not a lot has changed since Build A Doujin 2 and Build A Casual before that, so here we go: $0.75 for the first game, price increases with each additional title you so heartily desire.
 All six extras – once unlocked – are included no matter how many games you pick up, or how much you’re willing to spend (the listed amount is simply the minimum).
-First one is the Zigfrak soundtrack, and as always, time will tell what the rest are!
+The first one is the Zigfrak soundtrack, and as always, time will tell what the rest are!
 Recommendations?
 Bree+ and Inverto for sure; don’t forget to vote!

 Deo (Windows – Desura, DRM-free) Greenlight